sahuguet/sahuguet.github.io/about-me.md

 My passion is to invent, architect and build products that leverage technology to solve mean- ingful problems and have a large social impact.
 I aim at empowering people and organizations to be more productive and collaborative through innovation.

-My areas of expertise include data – big, small, open, geographic – management and anal- ysis, architecture of complex systems, product design and research & development.
+My areas of expertise include data – big, small, open, geographic – management and analysis, architecture of complex systems, product design and research & development.

 I am currently working for the Jacobs Institute at Cornell Tech where I am the project lead for the Urban Tech hub.